 What Is Integrative Therapy?

-Integrative therapy is a type of psychotherapy, and it combines carefully selected complimentary theoretical approaches and interventions to meet clients' needs.
-This means that integrative therapy can adapt and adjust to the needs of the individual in a way that others can't.
+Integrative therapy is a type of psychotherapy, and it combines carefully selected complementary theoretical approaches and interventions to meet clients' needs.
+This means that integrative therapy can adapt and adjust to the needs of the individual in a way that other therapy approaches can't.
 Integrative therapy is praised for its flexibility and focus on the individual.
 Other approaches may be limited to a single approach or set of interventions and may have less adaptability to unique individual needs.

-Integrative therapy can be utilized with any population.
-It can work across different ages, stages of development, and be used in both group and individual settings.
-An integrated approach is also helpful in working with multiple problems or diagnoses.
+Integrative therapy can be utilized with any part of the population.
+Integrative therapy can work across different ages, stages of development, and be used in both group and individual settings.
+An integrative approach is also helpful in working with the complexity of multiple problems or diagnoses.

-An integrative therapist will employ a unique approach best suited to you and your goals, but some of what the therapist may be interested in as they develop a treatment plan for you are:
+Integrative therapy will employ a unique approach best suited to you and your goals, but some of what the integrative therapist may be interested in as they develop a treatment plan for you are:

 - What makes you, you?
 What are your personality traits?